-She dropped what was in her hands and broke away from her work, hugging the child a hug worth the world, then pulling herself together she says, "God protect you and everything around you.
+She dropped what was in her hands and broke away from her work, hugging the child with a hug worth the world, then, pulling herself together, says, "God protect you and everything around you.
 Your galabiya, here it is!?"

 She places a piece of fabric on his body, but he puts it back saying, "No, no, I want to see it fitted, or are you going to leave me for last like every year?"

 She whispers in his ear, seizing the opportunity of her mouth next to his cheek to kiss him, "As soon as I get the money from the customers I will put three brand-new shillings in each pocket."

 He cheered up, rushing toward the other kids with the fabric in his hands, "My galabiya, Mama . . . will you finish it before the holiday starts tomorrow?"